Community action agency assistance programs in New Hampshire.

 Employment counselors from WIA will work with individuals who are 18 and older and who meet program guidelines.
 A component may also work with seniors over 55 and/or 16 to 18 year olds.
 Specialists can offer individualized employment plans; support services such as day care or transportation; vocational and career assessments, skills and educational services; and on-the-job training with employers.

 Workforce Development services are offered by community action agencies in partnership with other state and local agencies.
 These will utilize federal and state government funding.
 Assistance is provided at community action offices and at the NH One-Stop Job and Information Centers.
 Some of what may be provided includes workplace skill identification, career guidance and planning, labor market information, resume writing, job search and placement, and interview skills.
 Funds to pay for classroom training may also be available at a non-profit.
-Continue job training in New Hampshire.
+Continue with and learn more on free job training in New Hampshire.

 Temporary Emergency Food Assistance Program (TEFAP) is a federal government funded program administered by various community action agencies.
 Food and groceries offered can help supplement the diets of low-income residents, including children, the elderly and the homeless.
 Clients can get free food and nutrition assistance.
 The non-profit agencies also work with pantries, churches, homeless shelters, soup kitchens and nursing homes across New Hampshire.
 Commodities are provided free of charge to qualified lower income families and individuals in need of food assistance.